MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

             \[ManagedGroupTypes \<String\>\]: The group type for which the expiration policy applies.
 Possible values are All, Selected or None.
           \[GroupTypes \<String\[\]\>\]: Specifies the group type and its membership.
-If the collection contains Unified, the group is a Microsoft 365 group; otherwise, it's either a security group or distribution group.
+If the collection contains Unified, the group is a Microsoft 365 group; otherwise, it's either a security group or a distribution group.
 For details, see groups overview.If the collection includes DynamicMembership, the group has dynamic membership; otherwise, membership is static.
 Returned by default.
 Supports $filter (eq, not).